wellesley-cs230/wellesley-cs230.github.io/hw2.md

 **Note:**
 * You can assume that your input is all lowercase.
 * Both of the above methods have elegant solutions using recursion.
-We encourage you (but we do not require) to try to solve them with recursion.
+Later units in the course will rely on recursion, so we encourage you to try to solve them with recursion.

 ## Submitting
 When done, submit your <code>StringOps.java</code> along with the <code>StringOpsTesting.txt</code> that shows the results of your comprehensive testing.
 Please DO NOT submit any other file but these two.